frederic-perez/AmE-dictionary/data/idioms.md

 __easier than falling off a log__ Extremely easy; very intuitive; requiring little or no skill or effort. _Boy, that test was easier than falling off a log!_
 __easy peasy__
 __easy street, on__ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
+__eat, drink, and be merry__ A call for others to enjoy themselves, usually in the context of a party or other festive gathering. _Come on, people, this is a party—eat, drink, and be merry!_
 __echo chamber__
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
 __elbow room__ __1__ Enough space to move around an area easily. _Ugh, the mall is so crowded today that there’s hardly any elbow room at all!_ __2__ The freedom and ability to act as one wants. _Well, you’re her cabinet—if you’re worried about her having too much elbow room as student council president, you should impose limitations._